jmorrison-1701QCA/1701QCA-Assessment1/replicationproject/replication.md

 The most challenging obstacle that occurred through this process was that I found that my wires were fraying and therefore my project stopped operating.
 One, in particular, was the fan wiring, after some time and thorough inspection I found that wires for the red wire for the fan were fraying leaving only the plastic insulation exposed, I, therefore, had to cut away some of the plastic so that the wiring was exposed once more.
 I found this particularly challenging because I was inexperienced in how to remove the insulation.
 I had got some instructions on how to proceed from the Course Convener David Harris.
 I had to repeat this task multiple times.
 I was unable to figure out why the wires were fraying so severely.

-Appraches I found useful were looking at the code and breaking it down by using the Javascript reader.
-Ot allowed me to see any errors that oi may have accidently put in.
-A skill i picked up during this process was cross checking, a si found myself cross checking with previous experiments that had been completed.
+Approaches I found useful were looking at the code and breaking it down by using the Javascript reader.
+It allowed me to see any errors that oi may have accidentally put in.
+A skill I picked up during this process was cross-checking, as I found myself cross-checking with previous experiments that had been completed.
 *What techniques, approaches, skills, or information did you find useful from other sources (such as the related projects you identified earlier)?*